pact-foundation/pact-core-mock-server/rust/pact_ffi/README.md

 ## Documentation

-Documentation for the FFI functions and types is available at: https://docs.rs/pact_ffi/0.3.4/pact_ffi/index.html
+Documentation for the FFI functions and types is available at https://docs.rs/pact_ffi/latest/pact_ffi/index.html, and documentation on the integration JSON format is [IntegrationJson.md](https://github.com/pact-foundation/pact-reference/blob/master/rust/pact_ffi/IntegrationJson.md).

 ## Dependencies